-- The number of faculty and residents that need to attend will be determined by the GME Office based on the size of the program. - 4.8.2.2.
-Members of the special review committee will include the MSM Dean (as necessary), Designated Institutional Official, Director of GME, a program director and program manager from another program, and a member of the Resident Association that is not in the program being reviewed. - 4.8.2.3.
-Program Performance Indicator and metrics data utilized during a special review include: - Most current annual program scorecard - ACGME resident and faculty survey results - ADS summary report - Board exam pass rates - Annual program evaluation reports - Special review faculty and resident questionnaires - Program policies, resident training files, program compliance reports from New Innovations - Any additional information deemed pertinent by the Review Committee - 4.8.3.
-Special Review Report, Institutional Decisions, and GMEC Monitoring - 4.8.3.1.
-A special review report that describes the quality improvement goals, the corrective actions, institutional decisions, and the process for GMEC monitoring of outcomes will be completed by the GME Office and presented to the GMEC for review and approval. - 4.8.3.2.
-Institutional decisions and action regarding Special Review status of a program: The program director of a special review program must provide semiannual written and verbal progress reports to the GMEC demonstrating improvement per recommendations and deadlines detailed in the special review report. - 4.8.3.3.
-Period of time for Special Review status - 4.8.3.3.1.
-Programs on Special Review status will have a maximum of two (2) years to improve in the criteria stated and be removed from special review status. - 4.8.3.3.2.
-The period of time starts when the special report is presented to the GMEC. - 4.8.3.3.3.
-If a program is on Special Review status for more than two (2) years, the GMEC will appoint a subcommittee that consists of a program director, Director of GME, and a program manager to conduct a thorough review of the program, provide recommendations, and present those recommendations to the dean and chair of the department on Special Review. - 4.8.3.3.4.
+The number of faculty and residents that need to attend will be determined by the GME Office based on the size of the program.

+- 4.9.2.2.
+Members of the special review committee will include the MSM Dean (as necessary), Designated Institutional Official, Director of GME, a program director and program manager from another program, and a member of the Resident Association that is not in the program being reviewed. - 4.9.2.3.
+Program Performance Indicator and metrics data utilized during a special review include: - Most current annual program scorecard - ACGME resident and faculty survey results - ADS summary report - Board exam pass rates - Annual program evaluation reports - Special review faculty and resident questionnaires - Program policies, resident training files, program compliance reports from New Innovations - Any additional information deemed pertinent by the Review Committee

+4.9.3.
+Special Review Report, Institutional Decisions, and GMEC Monitoring

+- 4.9.3.1.
+A special review report that describes the quality improvement goals, the corrective actions, institutional decisions, and the process for GMEC monitoring of outcomes will be completed by the GME Office and presented to the GMEC for review and approval. - 4.9.3.2.
+For institutional decisions and action regarding Special Review status of a program, the program director of a special review program must provide semiannual written and verbal progress reports to the GMEC demonstrating improvement per recommendations and deadlines detailed in the special review report. - 4.9.3.3.
+Period of time for Special Review status - 4.9.3.3.1.
+Programs on Special Review status will have a maximum of two (2) years to improve in the criteria stated and be removed from special review status. - 4.9.3.3.2.
+The period of time starts when the special report is presented to the GMEC.

+- 4.9.3.3.
+If a program is on Special Review status for more than two (2) years, the GMEC will appoint a subcommittee that consists of a program director, Director of GME, and a program manager to conduct a thorough review of the program, provide recommendations, and present those recommendations to the dean and chair of the department on Special Review. - 4.9.3.3.4.
 The dean, DIO, and chair will meet to discuss the GMEC recommendations.

-POLICY NUMBER GME-03

-EFFECTIVE DATE 06/01/2019

-PAGE(S) 03

-SUPERSEDES 08/14/2018 06/01/2014
+MOREHOUSE SCHOOL OF MEDICINE GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES POLICY NUMBER PCCM-03 EFFECTIVE DATE PAGE(S) 02/01/2020 03 SUBJECT CONCERN AND COMPLAINT (GRIEVANCE) POLICY FOR RESIDENTS AND FELLOWS SUPERSEDES 06/01/2019 8/14/2018 06/01/2014